GuideUpdated March 2026

 If your team speaks in terms of "the problem addressed this session," PIRP is often the cleanest fit.
 If the chart language is more presentation-focused, BIRP may feel more natural.

-When PIRP is the right format
+When PIRP notes are the right format for your setting

 Programs that organize treatment around named clinical problems or treatment plan targets